flame-cai/line-segmentation/README.md

 Below we find the selection criteria for the manuscripts which the code in this repository will robustly handle:
 - we restrict ourselves to working with non-pictorial, single-column text manuscripts
 - we require each line of the manuscript to run from left all the way to the right, and not stop somewhere in between.

-It is also feasible to automatically detect pages which do not meet this selection criteria by doing anomaly detection on the heatmaps.
+It is feasible to automatically detect pages which do not meet this selection criteria by doing anomaly detection on the heatmaps.